datawowio/thai-talent-wow/README.md

 This repository right now contains two main analytics modules:
 1. **Predictive Retention Analysis** – to predict employee termination probability.
 2. **Skill Gap Analysis** – to assess and visualize skill gaps across employees and departments.
+3. **Promotion Analysis** - to add a career progression dimension for each employees.

 ## Requirements
 - Python 3.12+